 The transmission also contains a filter responsible for keeping dangerous contaminants and dust from doing damage.
 If you aren’t changing the filter with your regular maintenance, you are allowing the debris to build up inside.
 Eventually, this practice will lead to a clogged transmission filter.

-As the filter is becoming blocked, you can hear a whining sound.
+As the transmission filter becomes blocked, you can hear a whining sound.
 While it’s getting worse, you may be able to drive sporadically before it stops again.
 In general, you should replace the transmission filter every 30,000 miles or two years, whichever comes first.
 But check your owner’s manual for the correct intervals for your vehicle.

 If you haven’t done this recently and are having transmission issues, this is a good place to start.
 You could also replace the fluid at the same time, helping to keep your transmission in optimal condition.
 Thankfully, the transmission fluid change doesn’t cost a lot to accomplish.

 3. Bad Shift Solenoid or Valve Body